zw963/asuswrt-merlin-transparent-proxy/README.md

-If you have a more modern router.(e.g AC5300U), pleasse consider use [this](https://github.com/zw963/asuswrt-merlin-v2ray) script.
+If you have a more modern router.(e.g AC5300U), pleasse consider switch to use [this](https://github.com/zw963/asuswrt-merlin-v2ray) script instead.

 # Use Asuswrt Merlin as a transparent proxy